awongstory/awongstory.github.io/about.md

 I aspire to gear my insights into dollarized amounts as far as I can take it.

-### Reach out to me if you've any comments or questions!
+Reach out to me if you've any comments or questions:

 [awongstory@gmail.com](mailto:awongstory@gmail.com)